speedtestboost/SpeedTestBooster/replit.md

-# Speed Test Application
+# Speed Test and Boost Application

 ## Overview

 This is a full-stack speed test application built with a React frontend and Express backend.
-The application allows users to test their internet connection speed, view test history, and get network information.
+The "Speed Test and Boost" application allows users to test their internet connection speed, view test history, get network information, and optimize their WiFi connection.
 It uses a modern tech stack with TypeScript, shadcn/ui components, and Drizzle ORM for database operations.

 ## User Preferences